korteke/JMeter_ElasticsearchBackendListener/README.md

 * Add new Backend Listener to your Test Suite (Add --> Listener --> Backend Listener)
 * Backend Listener Implementation = net.kvak.jmeter.backendlistener.elasticsearch.ElasticsearchBackend
 * Configure Elasticsearch parameters

+### Remarks
+If JMeter returns non numeric value to HTTP ResponseCode field (example: Non HTTP response code: java.net.SocketTimeoutException) then this plugin will subtitute that to the HTTP StatusCode 531.
+This functionality prevents the explosion of Elasticsearch index mapping which states that ResponseCode must be numeric.
+StatusCode can be defined at settings page.